-Additionally, if the user arrived on this page by clicking the “request sample” link from an item detail page, then the first of those 10 rows is pre-populated with the item information such as Part Number etc. We leave the Quantity and Unit of Measure fields empty to be filled out by the customer.

 Note: If the user navigates away from this page, the information that the user entered/selected (e.g. item info) will be lost.
 Sterling will not store any of the fields on a sample request.
+This will be conveyed clearly to the user via messaging based on the UI design.

 Pre-populated fields –